Sex injuries

 Sex bruises

-To knees, arms, arses, legs, these are the most common injuries to occur from sex.
-Bruises appear when tiny blood vessels break or burst after, ahem, banging.
-Grab some frozen peas or similar from the freezer and cool the area down the stop the bleeding under the skin and reduce swelling.
-If the pain is severe you may have some deeper internal bruising and should visit your GP.
+Sex bruises are most common on knees, arms, arses and legs.
+In case you’re interested, bruises appear when tiny blood vessels break or burst after, ahem, banging them.
+Just grab some frozen peas or similar from the freezer and cool the area down to stop the bleeding under the skin and reduce swelling.

 Whiplash